Processing math: 100%

 What is the output distribution of the following algorithm?

-$u$: double;
+u: double;

-$v$: double;
+v: double;

 Repeat

-$v \leftarrow$ simulation according to ${\cal U}([-1,1])$, independent of $u$;
+v \leftarrow simulation according to {\cal U}([-1,1]), independent of u;

-Until $(1+v^2)\times |u|\leq 1$
+Until (1+v^2)\times |u|\leq 1

-Return $v$ if $u>0$ and $1/v$ otherwise
+Return v if u>0 and 1/v otherwise

 Exercise 1.6 (ratio-of-uniforms method, Gamma distribution)

-Using the ratio-of-uniforms method, design an algorithm for simulating the Gamma distribution $\Gamma(a,\theta)$ ($a\geq 1,\theta>0$) which density is $$p_{a,\theta}(z)=\frac{\theta^a z^{a-1}}{\Gamma(a)}e^{-\theta z}1_{\{z>0\}}.$$ Hint: first reduce to the case $\theta=1$.
+Using the ratio-of-uniforms method, design an algorithm for simulating the Gamma distribution \Gamma(a,\theta) (a\geq 1,\theta>0) which density is p_{a,\theta}(z)=\frac{\theta^a z^{a-1}}{\Gamma(a)}e^{-\theta z}1_{\{z>0\}}.

 Solution.